sematext/docs/docs/monitoring/coda-hale-metrics-reporter.md

+title: Coda Hale Metric Reporter
+description: Sematext extension for Metrics, a powerful toolkit of modules for common libraries providing a full-stack visibility and ways to measure the behavior of critical components in your production devops environment

 [Sematext-metrics-reporter](https://github.com/sematext/sematext-metrics-reporter)
-is an extension for the[ Coda Hale Metrics](http://metrics.dropwizard.io/) library version 2.2.0 and 3.x for sending metrics to [SPM](https://sematext.com/spm/).
+is an extension for the [ Coda Hale Metrics](http://metrics.dropwizard.io/) library version 2.2.0 and 3.x for sending metrics to [SPM](https://sematext.com/spm/).
 Under the hood sematext-metrics Java library is used to send metrics as [Custom Metrics](custom-metrics) to SPM.

 ### Quick Start

-To start sending metrics just create and start SematextMetricsReporter:
+To start sending metrics just create and start `SematextMetricsReporter`:

 ``` java
 MetricRegistry metrics = new MetricRegistry();